Industry and Railway Park Fond-de-Gras

-The Minett Park Fond-de-Gras is an open-air museum including Fond-de-Gras, the village of Lasauvage, the former open-pit mine "Giele Botter" and the Celtic oppidum of Titelberg.
-Thanks to its wide thematic variety, the Minett Park offers many complementary activities, the red wire of which is iron ore.
+The Minett Park Fond-de-Gras is an open-air museum that encompasses various historical sites, including Fond-de-Gras, the village of Lasauvage, the former open-pit mine "Giele Botter" and the Celtic oppidum of Titelberg.
+Due to its wide thematic scope, the Minett Park offers a range of complementary activities, all of which are unified by the common thread of iron ore.

-It is located in the south of Luxembourg.
+It is located in southern Luxembourg.

 A little history

-The iron ore located in the south of Luxembourg is part of the largest European deposit, with an area of nearly 110,000 hectares.
-However, only 3,700 hectares were in the territory of Luxembourg.
-Most of the deposit was located in France (Lorraine).
+The iron ore deposit in southern Luxembourg is part of the largest European deposit, covering an area of approximately 110,000 hectares.
+However, only a small portion of this deposit, roughly 3,700 hectares, lies within Luxembourg's borders.
+The majority of the deposit extends into France, specifically in the Lorraine region.

 Historically, the Fond-de-Gras was one of the most important mining centres in Luxembourg.
 A few years after the closure of the last mine at the Fond-de-Gras in 1964, a few volunteers worked to preserve part of the railway line with the aim of operating a tourist train on the line.
 The first train ran in 1973.

 Fond-de-Gras

-Today, at the Fond-de-Gras, several historic buildings have been preserved: an electric power station, old grocery store, rolling mill train, railway station and railway sheds, testifying to the mining activity that took place there for nearly a century.
-Two historic trains still circulate :
+At the Fond-de-Gras, several historic buildings have been preserved as a testament to the region's rich mining history, which spanned nearly a century.
+These preserved buildings include an electric power station, an old grocery store, a rolling mill train, a railway station, and railway sheds.
+Additionally, two historic trains still circulate :